 Very rare and important Union Civil War "black map" or "sun map," printed in the field with a photographic process utilizing a mobile laboratory and darkroom.

 The map is centered on Jasper, Tennessee, which lies 19 miles west of Chattanooga.

 This rare civil-war era field map was produced in support of the Chickamauga Campaign preceding the Battle of Chickamauga fought September 19-20, 1863.
 The battle was fought between the Army of the Cumberland under Major General William Rosecrans and the Confederate Army of Tennessee under General Braxton Bragg, and was named for Chickamauga Creek, which curves near the battle area.

 William Margedant's photographic process (today called a "contact print") was employed early in the war by a team of topographical engineers and draftsmen to provide commanders with maps that could be updated frequently using:

-Less than one half dozen copies of "black maps" are recorded that were printed with Margedant's revolutionary photographic process.
+Less than a half dozen copies of "black maps" are recorded as having been printed with Margedant's revolutionary photographic process.